 Type Measure (Accountability Plan Prior to 2012-13) Outcome Each year, 75 percent of students in the high school Accountability Cohort Absolute will score at least 65 on the New York State Regents English exam by the Choose an item. completion of their fourth year in the cohort.
-Absolute Each year, 75 percent of students in the high school Accountability Cohort will did not score proficient on the New York State 8th grade English Choose an item. language arts exam will score at least 65 on the New York State Regents English exam by the completion of their fourth year in the cohort.
+Each year, 75 percent of students in the high school Accountability Cohort Absolute will did not score proficient on the New York State 8th grade English Choose an item.
+Absolute language arts exam will score at least 65 on the New York State Regents Choose an item.
+English exam by the completion of their fourth year in the cohort.
 Each year, the Accountability Performance Level (APL) on the Regents Absolute English exam of students completing their fourth year in the Accountability Choose an item.
-Absolute Cohort will meet the Annual Measurable Objective (AMO) set forth in the state's NCLB accountability system.
+Absolute Cohort will meet the Annual Measurable Objective (AMO) set forth in the Choose an item. state's NCLB accountability system.
 Comparative Each year, the percent to students in the high school Accountability Cohort passing the Regents English exam with a score of 65 or above will exceed Choose an item. that of the high school Accountability Cohort from the local school district.
+Choose all item.
 (Using 2013-14 school district results.)

-&lt;sup>18 If the school includes a middle school component, add these measures to the subject area goal for the younger grades.
+$^{^{18}}$ If the school includes a middle school component, add these measures to the subject area goal for the younger grades.